 Today, the internet is a BIG place and it's continuing to grow.
 It's 2017 now and we have products like "smart" fridges and "smart" cars!
-There's new robot snowblowers and lawnmowers (connected via internet) that go online to check the forecast automatically clear the driveway!
+There are new robot snowblowers and lawnmowers (connected via internet) that go online to check the forecast automatically clear the driveway!

 So what does that mean for us, Internet Users?

-With the increase of internet capable devices and the number of things we do online, there is more danger than ever before when it comes to online security.
+With the increase of internet-capable devices and the number of things we do online, there is more dangerous than ever before when it comes to online security.
 In an older post, we talked about The Internet Of Things and how it was attacked.
 In that post, we also covered how you can help protect your devices from falling victim to attack.